vruusmann/openscoring.io/_posts/2015-02-06-jpmml_model_api_transform_measure.md

 ## SAX Locator information ##

 The [JPMML-Model](https://github.com/jpmml/jpmml-model) library provides a class model that is rooted at the `org.dmg.pmml.PMMLObject` class.
 This class declares a sole `locator` field, whose responsibility is to hold SAX Locator information.
-Different JAXB runtimes are able to discover and initialize this field in a completely automated fashion, because it is marked with appropriate proprietary annotations (eg. `com.sun.xml.bind.annotation.XmlLocation` for [GlassFish Metro](https://javaee.github.io/metro/), `org.eclipse.persistence.oxm.annotations.XmlLocation` for [EclipseLink MOXy](https://www.eclipse.org/eclipselink/)).
+Different JAXB runtimes are able to discover and initialize this field in a fully automated fashion, because it is marked with appropriate proprietary annotations (eg. `com.sun.xml.bind.annotation.XmlLocation` for [GlassFish Metro](https://javaee.github.io/metro/), `org.eclipse.persistence.oxm.annotations.XmlLocation` for [EclipseLink MOXy](https://www.eclipse.org/eclipselink/)).

 Application developers can access SAX Locator information using the `org.dmg.pmml.HasLocator` interface.